 Sustainable Packaging Symposium 2014 (SPS '14)

 The demand for bio-based chemicals is prompted by economic drivers as well as end users' interest for green materials.
 For specific applications, such as packaging, the pull from the green market combined with recent technology breakthroughs in processing and conversions indicate that bio-based feedstocks are viable and sustainable, and are here to stay, even in the current context of a glut of natural gas.
-This program will explore the recent innovations in technology and approaches of economic assessment in the context of natural capital concepts that are the basis for biopolymers sustainability in the packaging supply chain.
+This program explored the recent innovations in technology and approaches of economic assessment in the context of natural capital concepts that are the basis for biopolymers sustainability in the packaging supply chain.

 Polyethylene and Polypropylene account for some 70% of all packaging materials currently used worldwide and companies are making breakthroughs on bio-based feedstocks